TanmoyTheBoT/dev/_posts/2024-10-27-contemporary-abstract-algebra-chapter-7.md

 $$

 **Proof**:
-By Lagrange’s Theorem, we know that the group $G$ can be partitioned into distinct cosets of $H$, each coset having exactly $|H|$ elements.
+By Lagrange's Theorem, we know that the group $G$ can be partitioned into distinct cosets of $H$, each coset having exactly $|H|$ elements.
 If there are $r$ distinct left cosets, then:
 $$
 |G| = r \cdot |H|
 $$